-English Company.
-And it may not be unimportant now to introduce a few excerpts, by which this How relations with relationship, and the views and anxieties of the parties, become more fully apparent.
-Nabob viewed.
+And it may not be unimportant now to introduce a few excerpts, by which How relations this relationship, and the views and anxieties of the parties become more fully with Nabob apparent.
 Here, in the first place, the letters of the Nabob are very explicit.
-A quotation has already been made from one of his letters.
-The following is an extract from another letter from him, dated 23d February 1779 :-
+A viewed. quotation has already been made from one of his letters.
+The following is an extract from another letter from him, dated 23d February 1779 :---

-"I have lived in strict friendship and alliance with the Company and English nation near First Report of I have fived in strict friendship and alliance with the Company and English nation near First Report of 40 years, during which time I have spent the best part of my life, and all my treasures, in Committee of reducing their enemies.
-When those enemies were superior to them in force by ten to one, Secrecy, p.
-219. I have, in every respect, continued the unalterable and firm friend of the English, and considered their loss as my own.
-When the king and the princes of this country saw the rectitude which the English observed in all their dealings, and their attachment and sincerity, they desired to make friendship with them through my mediation, and to have their protection.
-I have repeatedly given assurances of this to former governors and my have protection.
-I have repeatedly given assurances of this to former governors, and we have 283.

-had frequent opportunities of trying who were our friends and foes, and of settling our affairs in Indostan in such a manner that we should have no fear of having our tranquillity afterwards disturbed."
+"I have lived in strict friendship and alliance with the Company and English Nation near First Report of Comforty years, during which time I have spent the best part of my life, and all my treasures, in reducing mittee of Secrecy, p. their enemies.
+When those enemies were superior to them in force by ten to one, I have, in every . respect, continued the unalterable and firm friend of the English, and considered their loss as my own.
+When the King and the Princes of this country saw the rectitude which the English observed in all their dealings, and their attachment and sincerity, they desired to make friendship with them through my mediation, and to have their protection.
+I have repeatedly given assurances of this to former Governors, and we have had frequent opportunities of trying who were our friends and focs, and of settling our affairs in Indostan, in such a manner that we should have no fear of having our tranquillity afterwards disturbed."

-The following are extracts from the writings of the Company:-
+The following are Extracts from the writings of the Company :----

 EXTRACT from Letter of Hon.
-Court of Directors, dated 30 June 1769.
+Court of Directors, dated 30th June 1769.

-Fifth Report of Committee of Secrecy, p.
+Fifth Report of Com-mittee of Secrecy, p.
 23.

-"You will see, by the whole tenor of our letters to you and the other Presidencies, that we are rather jealous of the Maratta Power; yet we have sought to continue in peace with them, and to keep up a friendly intercourse; but if they think fit to take a hostile part against us, to send you insulting messages, and to brave your port with their grabs, it is time to take vigorous measures for preserving that respect which we have hitherto held on your side of India.
-When you wrote your letter of the 13th December, giving an account of the Maratta fleet cruising off the harbour, and of the insolent answer of Vissajee Punt, you had ships in your harbour more than sufficient to have destroyed his fleet, or brought him to a more becoming and explicit declaration; and when Madarao informed you that his designs were to demand the chout from the Nabob of Arcot, preserving at the same time towards the English, you should have told him that those two things were incompatible; that the Nabob of Arcot was, as he knew, in firm friendship and alliance with the English; and that any demand made upon him at the head of an army laying waste his country would be answered by the English forces in all parts of India, who never would suffer a people under their protection to be distressed and plundered under any pretence whatsoever.
-That accounts should be settled between their respective agents in the usual manner; and, if anything was due from the Nabob of Arcot, your good offices should be employed in bringing the matter to an amicable conclusion.
-This sort of language, with some vigorous preparations at the same time by sea and land, would have been more likely to preserve peace with the Marattas, than the silent respect with which you seem to have received all their insults."
+"You will see, by the whole tenor of our letters to you and the other Presidencies, that we are rather jealous of the Maratta Power, yet we have sought to continue in peace with them, and to keep up a friendly intercourse; but if they think fit to take a hostile part against us, to send you insulting messages, and to brave your Port with their Grabs, it is time to take vigorous measures for preserving that respect which we have hitherto held on your side of India.
+When you wrote your letter of the 13th December, giving an account of the Maratta fleet cruising off the barbour, and of the insolent answer of Vissajee Punt, you had ships in your harbour more than sufficient to have destroyed his fleet, or brought him to a more becoming and explicit declaration; and when Madarao informed you that his designs were to demand the Chout from the Nabob of Arcot, preserving at the same time towards the Euglish, you should have told him that those two things were incompatible; that the Nabob of Arcot was, as he knew, in firm friendship and alliance with the English; and that any demand made upon him at the head of an army laying waste his country, would be answered by the English forces in all parts of India, who never would suffer a people under their protection to be distressed and plundered under any pretence whatsoever.
+That accounts should be settled between their respective agents in the usual manner; and, if any thing was due from the Nabob of Arcot, your good offices should be employed in bringing the matter to an amicable conclusion.
+This sort of language, with some vigorous preparations at the same time by sea and land, would have been more likely to preserve peace with the Marattas, than the silent respect with which you seem to have received all their insults.

-EXTRACT from General Letter to Fort St. George, dated 10 April 1771.
+EXTRACT from General Letter to Fort St George, dated 10th April 1771.